christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 - **Key (K):** Represents the tokens considered for attention at each position.
 - **Value (V):** Contains the information to be propagated forward.
 Basically a weight determining to how relevant the key is to the query.

 The way QKV attention works is sort of like how a search engine operates.
 Imagine you’re looking for a video on YouTube —the text you type in the search bar is your query.
 The search engine then compares that query to a bunch of keys —like video titles, descriptions, tags that are stored in its database.
 Finally, it retrieves and ranks the best-matching videos —which are the values.
 So, attention is basically about mapping a query to the most relevant keys and pulling out the corresponding values.
+This allows attention heads to specialize: some heads prioritize token alignment (through Q and K), while others are focused on aggregating and relaying information (through V and Z).

 In somewhat technical terms, the values for the QK vectors control how much attention each token pays to others within the attention mechanism.
 A larger Q relative to K suggests the current token is more strongly driving the attention, meaning it's "searching" for relevant information to attend to.
 On the other hand, when K is larger than Q, it indicates that the token associated with K is drawing more attention from other tokens—essentially, it's being "attended to."
 The Vs hold the actual information or features from the input tokens and play a crucial role in determining what information is passed forward once the attention scores between Q and K are calculated.